GandhiCloudLab/watsonx-ai-with-multimodal-llm/readme.md

 2. Update the `WATSONX_` properties with your data.

+3. Update the `TEMP_FOLDER` properties with your temp folder structure.
+In this folder the  downloaded will be kept.

 #### 1.4 Start the Python app

 1. Run the below commands to start the app